Doubly-linked lists¶

 @*/

-We also need some boilerplate for allocation and deallocation.
+We also need the usual boilerplate for allocation and deallocation.

 For convenience, we gather all of these files into a single header file.